 Ronald N. Roth, MD, FACEP

-Professor of Emergency Medicine; Associate Professor of Rehabilitation Science and Technology; Chief of Division of EMS, UPMC; Medical Director, City of Pittsburgh Department of Public Safety: UPMC EMS Fellowship Director
+Professor of Emergency Medicine; Chief of EMS Division, Department of Emergency Medicine; Medical Director, City of Pittsburgh EMS and First Responders

 1985 Emergency Medicine, University of Pittsburgh Affiliated Residency